Shutter (2004 film)

 Shutter (Thai: ชัตเตอร์ กดติดวิญญาณ Chattoe: Kot Tit Winyan, "Shutter: Press to Capture Ghosts") is a 2004 Thai supernatural horror film by Banjong Pisanthanakun and Parkpoom Wongpoom; starring Ananda Everingham, Natthaweeranuch Thongmee, and Achita Sikamana.
-It focuses on mysterious images seen in developed pictures.
-The film was a box office success.
+It focuses on a photographer and his girlfriend who accidentally hit a woman with their car and begin to experience paranormal events starting with the appearance of mysterious white shadows in his photographs.

-Besides being remade in English under the same name, the film was also remade multiple times in India, in the languages Telugu as Photo, Tamil as Sivi and Hindi as Click.
+A box-office success, the film was remade multiple times.
+An American English-language remake was released in 2008 under the same name.
+The film was also unofficially remade thrice in India, in the languages Telugu as Photo, Tamil as Sivi and Hindi as Click.
+An official Indonesian remake with the same name was released in 2025.

 Plot

 After a friends' party, Jane (Natthaweeranuch Thongmee) and her photographer boyfriend Tun (Ananda Everingham) get into a car accident, with Jane accidentally running over a woman.
 Tun prevents her from getting out of the car; they drive away, leaving the girl on the road.

 Tun begins to discover mysterious white shadows and faces in his photographs.
 Jane thinks that these images may be the ghost of the girl they hit.
 Tun, who has been experiencing severe neck pains since the accident, visits a specialist and is dismayed to find that his weight is double his regular weight.
 He dismisses the idea of being haunted, though his friends are also being disturbed by this mysterious entity.

-Jane discovers that the girl was Natre, a shy young woman who had attended the same college as Tun.
+Jane discovers that the girl was Natre, a shy young woman who had attended Tun's college.
 Tun admits that he and Natre were in a relationship, which Tun had kept secret from his friends.
 Natre loved Tun and threatened to kill herself when he broke off the relationship.
 Tun witnesses his friend, Tonn, commit suicide, and discovers that his two other close friends from college have also committed suicide.
 Believing that they have been coerced into doing so by Natre's ghost, Tun becomes convinced he will be next.

 Tun and Jane visit Natre's mother and discover Natre's decaying body in the bedroom.
 Natre had killed herself, but her mother could not bear to have her cremated.
 They convince her mother to have a proper funeral for her, after which Jane hopes that everything will return to normal.
 They spend the night at a hotel, where Tun is confronted by Natre's ghost.
 While trying to get away, he falls off a fire escape and is injured.